Gas grills are by far the most common type of grill found in backyards around the world.

 To use the 2 zone cooking method (and you will need to use this method if you plan on cooking much at all) you will need twice the amount of space you think.

 Also, make sure you clarify whether the amount of space your grill has is main cooking grate space, or if it includes warming racks and extra cooking areas.

-Sometimes companies will combine all these areas and quote it as the cooking space, while others will specify where the space is.
+Sometimes companies will combine all these areas and quote it as the grilling surface, while others will specify the cooking grate surface as well as the warming rack size.
 It is good to be clear on exactly how much space you are getting and where.